 Direction

 Back on the main road, turn right into Sinnberg and then shortly afterwards cross the bridge over the Sinn on the left.
-At the roundabout, go straight ahead, then turn left onto the local hiking trail R 1, which starts approximately at Walther-Bloem-Ring.
+At the roundabout, go straight ahead, then turn left onto the local hiking trail R 1, which starts roughly at Walther-Bloem-Ring.
 Follow this road and continue straight ahead at the fork.
 After the last houses, the road becomes a gravel path, but it is easy to walk on.
 You soon reach the forest and continue along the very varied R1 hiking trail in its cooling shade.

-You cross the northern entrance to the two-kilometre-long Sinnberg tunnel and continue northwards above the ICE railway line.
+You cross the northern entrance to the two-kilometre-long Sinnberg Tunnel and continue northwards above the ICE railway line.
 There are still two climbs ahead of you, but you will be rewarded with a wonderful view of the Sinntal valley after the almost 100 metres of ascent.
 Finally, the forest opens up and you continue along the R1 to Burgsinn, pass the outdoor pool and can then enjoy the freshly babbling Aura stream.

 On the way to the moated castle, there is of course the opportunity to stop for a break, for example at Cafe Müller in Hauptstraße 12 or Gasthaus Stern in Hauptstraße 8, from where it is only a few steps to the moated castle.